mattshoe/kdux/docs/store.md

 # Store in Kdux

-The `Store` interface represents the core of a Redux-like state management system in Kdux.
+The `Store`represents the core of a Redux-like state management system.
 A `Store` holds the state, allows state transitions by dispatching actions, and provides a way to observe state changes over time.

 ## Purpose of the Store